Seeked or Sought? (Which is the Right Word?)

 How do you use "sought" in a sentence?

-Use "sought" for both simple past and past participle: "She sought help" (simple past) or "They have sought advice" (past participle).
+Use "sought" for both simple past and present or past perfect).

 What's the difference between "seek" and "search"?